vmware/cloud-provider-for-cloud-director/README.md

 Please follow best practices of configuring NSX ALB with VCD for multi-tenant environment.

 The LoadBalancer section of the Edge Gateway for a Tenant should be enabled, and the appropriate Service Engine Group(s) should be configured into the Edge Gateway.
 This will be used to create Virtual Services when a LoadBalancer request is made from Kubernetes.

+Provider can choose to use either Ip Blocks / Ip Spaces while creating the edge gateway(s).
+Quota management for Ip Spaces are also Provider's responsibility.

 #### Tenant Setup
 A ServiceEngineGroup needs to be added to the gateway of the OVDC within which the Kubernetes cluster is to be created.
 The overall steps to achieve that are documented at [Enable Load Balancer on an NSX-T Data Center Edge Gateway](https://docs.vmware.com/en/VMware-Cloud-Director/10.3/VMware-Cloud-Director-Service-Provider-Admin-Portal-Guide/GUID-1784B96B-20F8-4E4D-BF33-86D2264EDBCF.html)